Back to top

 • Orientation gathering

-Through games and interaction, Youth Ambassadors will get to know each other.
+Through games and interaction, the Youth Ambassadors will get to know each other.
 They can also learn about the work of the EOC and the anti-discrimination ordinances.

 • Sporting activity with athletes with disabilities